 Click on the image at right to hear Quiet Crimes: Elder Abuse on Rise in Washington on KUOW National Public Radio.
 Learn more elder abuse in King County and the collaboration taking place between Aging and Disability Services, Adult Protective Service and the King County Prosecuting Attorney’s Office.
 These agencies also work with local police and fire departments, social service agencies, and health care professionals to address the special needs of older adults who experience abuse, neglect or financial exploitation.
 Scroll down for more information.

 An Age for Justice; Elder Abuse in America, produced by the Elder Justice Now campaign, provides stark proof of the financial, emotional, physical and psychological impact of the violence and abuse that an estimated five million Americans face every day.

-Compared with their peers, senior center participants have higher levels of health, social interaction, and life satisfaction?
+Did you know that, compared with their peers, senior center participants have higher levels of health, social interaction, and life satisfaction?

 Most senior centers are for anyone age 50 or older and provide opportunities for fitness, volunteerism, lifelong learning, transportation, and healthy meals.